rumyantseva/tr/README.md

 However, as it was requested in the task, the largest difference in response time between consecutive hops is calculated.
 As timeouts are potentially possible, we calculate the largest difference only for hops where we don't have timeouts.

+#### Disclaimer

+I don't consider this implementation as a 100% production ready tool but it's a working prototype.
+I expect that not all the corner cases are investigated and considered in the implementation.

 ### Go-related Decisions